USDA Zone 4: Short Seasons, Big Rewards

 Perennial salvias produce upright spikes of blue, purple, or pink that bees and hummingbirds find irresistible.
 Drought-tolerant, deer-resistant, and they bloom again after a hard cutback in mid-summer.

-Upload a photo of your yard and Arden will generate garden designs tuned to Zone 4 — plants that will thrive in your climate, styled for your space.
+Upload a photo and Arden generates garden designs that survive -30°F to -20°F (-34°C to -29°C) winters — styled for your specific space.

 Frequently Asked Questions